Inchagiri Sampradaya: Dattatreya

-The mythological origins of the Inchagiri Sampradaya are ascribed to Adiguru Shri Dattatreya.
+The mythological origins of the Inchagiri Sampradaya are ascribed to Dattatreya.
 He initiated the Navanaths, the Holy Nine Gurus, and the Navanath Sampraday.

 Revananath – Siddhagiri Math (Kaneri Math)

 One of those Navnaths was Revanath, the 7th or 8th Navnath.
 Revanath settled on the Siddhgiri hill for ascetic practice, living on whatever the jungle, gave him.
 He became famous as Kaadhsiddheshwar, "the one who attained supreme realization in a forest".